-Crimes, suspicious behavior, or situations of concern can always be reported by any person Campus Safety at (714) 681-7333 or in case of emergency 911.
+Crimes, suspicious behavior, or situations of concern can always be reported by any person Campus Safety at 714-519-9127 or in case of emergency 911.
 Persons reporting crimes can remain anonymous if they desire and all anonymous reports relating to criminal activity that appear to have been provided in "good faith" shall be forwarded to Student Affairs for evaluation.

 Occasionally, victims of a crime elect to or are unable to report a crime.
 We encourage bystanders to report crimes they witness or become aware of.
 The University encourages accurate and prompt reporting of all crimes to Campus Safety to allow for timely follow up, the issuance of Timely Warnings, when warranted, and for potential future crime prevention.

 Students are encouraged to report any concerns and suspected criminal activity to Campus Safety and/or the local police.
 Victims of crimes who do not want to pursue action within the University system or the criminal justice system, may consider making a confidential report.
 With the victim's permission, the personnel from the Hope Counseling Center can file a report to Campus Safety on the details of the incident without revealing the victim's identity.
 The purpose of a confidential report is to comply with the person's wish to keep the matter confidential, while taking steps to enhance the future safety of that person.
 With such information, the University can keep an accurate record of the number of incidents involving students and employees; determine where there is a pattern of crime with regards to a particular location, method, or assailant; and alert the campus community to potential danger.
-Reports filed in this manner are counted and disclosed in the annual crime statistics for HIU.
-If a victim declines to have the details of the crime provided to Campus Safety, the only information the Hope Counseling Center will provide to Campus Safety is the type of crime, location and occurrence date, which information will be counted and disclosed in the annual crime statistics for HIU.
+Reports filed in this manner are counted and disclosed in the annual crime statistics for HIII.
+If a victim declines to have the details of the crime provided to

-Students wishing to report a campus crime confidentially may meet with a counselor in the Counseling Office or with the HIU Director of Campus Ministries.
-With the student's permission, the counselor or Director of Campus Ministries will forward basic information about the crime such as date, location, and type of crime to the VP for Student Affairs for reporting to the appropriate authorities.
+Students wishing to report a campus crime confidentially may meet HIU counselors, Professor Kelly Dagley, and Director of Career Development and Wellness, Stacey Gerhart.
+With the student's permission, the HIU counselors, Professor Kelly Dagley, and Director of Career Development and Wellness, Stacey Gerhart will forward basic information about the crime such as date, location, and type of crime to the VP for Student Affairs for reporting to the appropriate authorities.
 Information on the incident will be included in the annual campus crime statistics report.
 The purpose of a confidential report is to maintain privacy, while taking steps to ensure the future safety of the campus community.

-Reports filed in this manner involving allegations of sexual harassment (including sexual violence) are made available to the university's Title IX Coordinator.
+Reports filed in this manner involving allegations of sexual harassment (including sexual violence) are made available to the University's Title IX Coordinator.